Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Providers may utilize multiple strategies to assure compliance to meet these thresholds and are advised of options that may be useful in implementing EVV in a timely manner.

-• The DDD will begin monitoring for compliance on a quarterly basis to ensure providers are utilizing the State EVV Solution or Provider Choice system.
+- The DDD will begin monitoring for compliance monthly to ensure providers are utilizing the State EVV Solution or Provider Choice system.
 The DDD will work with the PCS or HHCS Provider Agency to assist with compliance requirements.

-• Providers that fail to meet the 50% compliance threshold six (6) months after the implementation date will be subject to Compliance Monitoring and Request for Written Response.
+- Providers that fail to meet the 50% compliance threshold within six months of October 31, 2024, will be subject to Compliance Monitoring and Request for Written Response.
 Providers may be subject to Payment Recoupment.
-Beginning March 1, 2024, a selection of claims submitted to the DDD that require EVV records will be reviewed for corresponding EVV.
-All claims subject to EVV requirements will pay initially, even if no EVV record is on file to match to the claim.
-Paid claims that do not have valid matching EVV records may be subject to DDD review and Payment Recoupment.
+By September 30, 2025, a selection of claims submitted to the DDD that require EVV records will be reviewed for corresponding EVV.
+All claims subject to EVV requirements will initially pay, even if no EVV record is on file to match to the claim; although, this is subject to change.
+DDD staff will be reviewing EVV claims, and provider agencies that are non-compliant with the EVV process will be contacted and steps towards compliance will be taken.
+Paid claims that do not have valid matching EVV records may be subject to DDD Payment Recoupment.

-• Providers that fail to meet the 75% compliance threshold twelve (12) months after the implementation date will be subject to Compliance Monitoring and Request for Written Response.
+- Providers that fail to meet the 75% compliance threshold by September 30th, 2025, will be subject to Compliance Monitoring and Request for Written Response.
+The provider may also be referred to HFS' Office of Inspector General (OIG) to investigate potential fraud, waste, and abuse that, if substantiated, could result in potential removal as an IMPACT provider.
 Additionally, providers may be subject to Overpayment Recovery, Denial of Claims, Suspension, or Termination of their Illinois Medicaid Provider Agreement in accordance with the IMPACT Agreement and Attachment A of the Community Services Agreement (CSA).

-Switching to a different EVV vendor: If a Provider Choice System is not fully interfaced with HHAeXchange to transmit EVV records to the Department before September 1, 2023, when the implementation of EVV for PCS services officially began, providers may continue using their Provider Choice System until the interface is complete to ensure compliance.
-Providers will not be exempt from using EVV while going through the interface process with HHAeXchange so the Provider Choice System should continue to gather EVV data during the development of the interface process.
-Providers can only use one system (either the State EVV Solution or their Provider Choice System) at a time.
-Providers may switch from using the Provider Choice System to the State EVV Solution if you choose.
-Providers must notify HHAeXchange of the transition and complete all necessary training to use the State EVV Solution or Data Aggregator view for Provider Choice Systems.
+Switching to a different EVV vendor: Provider agencies that were enrolled with DDD at the time of EVV implementation and unable to fully integrate a Provider Choice System with HHAeXchange by September 1, 2024, were required to utilize the free HHA solution until full integration of the Provider Choice System has been completed with HHA.
+For agencies enrolled with DDD after October 31, 2024, and electing the Provider Choice System, DDD expects integration with HHA to occur within three months of enrollment as a DDD provider.
+Provider agencies will not be exempt from using EVV while going through the integration process with HHAeXchange so the Provider Choice System should continue to gather EVV data during the development of the integration process.
+Provider agencies can only use one system (either the State EVV Solution or a Provider Choice System) at a time.
+Provider agencies may switch from using the Provider Choice System to the State EVV Solution at any time if they so choose.
+Provider agencies must notify HHAeXchange of the transition and complete all necessary trainings and processes, including if switching from a Provider Choice System to HHA and vice versa.

 Self-Direction vendor switching: ACES$ is utilizing a Provider Choice System.
 At this time, ACES$ is the only FMS vendor contracted with DDD; therefore, this is their only option for utilizing an EVV system.